Our Volunteer Babywearing Educators

 Though born in Iowa, Tamara calls herself a Raleigh native.
 (She got here as soon as she could!)
 She began babywearing when her nephew was born in 2011.
 Though at first skeptical of the practice (What’s babywearing?
 Why would anyone need more than one carrier?!) she figured out quickly how wonderful it was to “wear” a baby!
 When her daughter arrived in 2013 she started attending BWI of the Triangle meetings regularly and soon decided to volunteer.
-As a VBE, Tamara loves teaching about her favorite carriers, ring slings.
-When not chasing her daughter or working on a project for BWI-T she geeks out over fantasy genre novels, Doctor Who, and herbalism.
-You can find her co-leading the Raleigh meeting and often helping out in Cary or Chapel Hill as well.
+As an ABE, Tamara loves teaching about her favorite carriers, ring slings.
+When not chasing her daughter or working on a project for BWI-T she geeks out over fantasy genre novels, Doctor Who, and knitting and crocheting.
+She’s also a self declared hot tea snob.

 Andrea Farris – Cary

-Andrea is a native North Carolinian currently residing in Cary.
-Her days are spent homeschooling her 3 children, running a local homeschooling group, and volunteering as Treasurer and VBE for BWI-T. Andrea has worn all of her children but wore her youngest from birth.
-She discovered her passion for babywearing after the birth of her third child and loves teaching new Moms how to make life with a new baby easier through wearing.
+Andrea is originally from North Carolina and currently lives with her family in Cary.
+Her days are spent homeschooling her 3 children, running a local homeschooling group, and working part time at Grow, the family boutique.
+She loves to crochet, sew, and do anything creative; and sells some of her pieces at her Etsy shop Austere Twist.
+Andrea has worn all of her children but wore her youngest from birth.
+She discovered her passion for babywearing after the birth of her third child and loves teaching new moms how to make life with a new baby easier through wearing.
 Her favorite carriers are wraps and SSC’s.
-She loves to crochet, sew, and do anything creative.

 Jeanne Serrette- Cary